Building A Safety Culture Employees Believe In

 • Emergency response plans

 Resources like OSHA can help guide program development, but your safety program should be specific to your operations.
-Most importantly, it can’t live in a binder on a shelf.
+It should also be more than a document kept in a binder or digital folder.
 A safety program should be reviewed, updated, and referenced regularly as job conditions, regulations, and your company evolve.

 Step 3: Identify Hazards and Set Clear Expectations

-A safety program only works when expectations are clear.
+A safety program is more effective when expectations are clear.

 Identify common hazards at your job sites or workplaces and define how they should be managed.
-Make it clear which behaviors are unacceptable and which safe practices are required.
+Make it clear which behaviors are unacceptable and which safe practices are expected.

-Employees should also know they are empowered to stop work if they encounter a hazard that poses an immediate danger to life or health.
-That authority sends a powerful message: safety comes before speed or production.
+Employees should also know they are empowered to stop work if they encounter a hazard that appears to pose an immediate danger to life or health.
+That authority sends an important message: safety should come before speed or production.

-When employees are encouraged to speak up and help solve safety challenges, they become active participants—not passive rule followers.
+When employees are encouraged to speak up and help solve safety challenges, they can become active participants—not just rule followers.

-Training is where your safety program comes to life.
+Training is where your safety program starts to come to life.

-All employees—including supervisors and management—should receive safety training relevant to their roles.
-When leaders participate in training, it reinforces credibility.
-When they don’t, employees notice.
+Employees—including supervisors and management—should receive safety training relevant to their roles.
+When leaders participate in training, it can reinforce credibility.
+When they don’t, employees may notice.

 Training doesn’t have to be limited to classrooms.
 It can include: